How To Properly Dry Brush

 And it’s not a sophisticated or elegant activity, to be honest.
 No cute and colorful skincare is involved.
 All you need is an ugly, ancient-looking brush.

-But this simple and primitive act not only makes you feel better but also makes you look better.
+But this simple body care practice not only makes you feel better but also makes you look better.
+Keep reading to learn the benefits of dry brushing and how to do it.

 Benefits of Dry Brushing